Py4Phy/PHY432/modules/git/Git_basics.md

 [^8]:

-    If you do not want to have to enter your username and password every time you do a remote operation, you can also store username and access token in the remote name.
+    If you do not want to have to enter your username and token every time you do a remote operation, you can also store username and access token in the remote name.
 In the following, replace *USERNAME* with your GitHub username and  *TOKEN* with